 Want to create your own motivational wallpaper?
-Follow the instructions below to learn how using Canva.
+Follow the instructions below to learn how to use Canva.

-To save your creation, click on the Download button in the top right-hand corner and select Image: high quality (PNG).
+5. To save your creation, click the Download button in the top right-hand corner and select Image: high quality (PNG).

 To set this image as your wallpaper on a Mac or Windows computer, refer to the following tutorials:

-If you’re constantly dealing with managing and organizing a lot of files, you may want to invest in an application like Dropbox to better manage your assets.
+If you’re constantly managing and organizing a lot of files, invest in an application like Dropbox to manage your assets better.

-You can also share folders with other users to create a central space for all of your shared files.
-This helps to prevent any bottlenecking that might occur when others are forced to wait on you to locate a specific file.
+You can also share folders with other users to create a central space for your shared files.
+Having others wait on you to locate a specific file prevents bottlenecks.